-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+Did this financial product have a sustainable investment objective? ☐ YES ⊠NO Sustainable investment It promoted Environmental/Social (E/S) characteristics and It made sustainable investments with an means an investment in while it did not have as its objective a sustainable environmental objective: % an economic activity investment, it had a proportion of 49.41% of sustainable that contributes to an investments environmental or social objective, provided that the investment does not significantly harm any environmental or social with an environmental objective in economic in economic activities that qualify as objective and that the activities that qualify as environmentally environmentally sustainable under the investee companies sustainable under the EU Taxonomy EU Taxonomy follow good governance with an environmental objective in economic in economic activities that do not practices. activities that do not qualify as environmentally qualify as environmentally sustainable \boxtimes sustainable under the EU Taxonomy under the EU Taxonomy The EU Taxonomy is a \boxtimes with a social objective classification system laid It promoted E/S characteristics, but did not make down in Regulation (EU) It made sustainable investments with a social 2020/852, establishing a objective: % any sustainable investments list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with